reactjs/react.dev/src/content/reference/react/useInsertionEffect.md

 #### Parameters {/*parameters*/}

 * `setup`: The function with your Effect's logic.
 Your setup function may also optionally return a *cleanup* function.
-When your component is added to the DOM, but before any layout Effects fire, React will run your setup function.
+When your Component is added to the DOM, but before any layout Effects fire, React will run your setup function.
 After every re-render with changed dependencies, React will first run the cleanup function (if you provided it) with the old values, and then run your setup function with the new values.
-When your component is removed from the DOM, React will run your cleanup function.
+When your Component is removed from the DOM, React will run your cleanup function.

 * **optional** `dependencies`: The list of all reactive values referenced inside of the `setup` code.
-Reactive values include props, state, and all the variables and functions declared directly inside your component body.
+Reactive values include props, state, and all the variables and functions declared directly inside your Component body.
 If your linter is [configured for React](/learn/editor-setup#linting), it will verify that every reactive value is correctly specified as a dependency.
 The list of dependencies must have a constant number of items and be written inline like `[dep1, dep2, dep3]`.
 React will compare each dependency with its previous value using the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison algorithm.
 If you don't specify the dependencies at all, your Effect will re-run after every re-render of the component.

 #### Returns {/*returns*/}